Common Breastfeeding Concerns: "Does this feel right?"

 Expectation vs Reality in the Postpartum Period

 As people living in a hyper connected world, we are constantly bombarded by the "highlight reels” of others.
-In particular, there is an emphasis on social media of what appears to be the picture perfect pregnancy, birth and postpartum experience.
-This constant display of “perfection” during these vulnerable periods can lead to unreasonable expectations and ultimately to disappointment, shame, anxiety and potentially the onset of Postpartum Mood and Anxiety Disorders (PMADs).
+This constant display of “perfection” can lead to unreasonable expectations and ultimately to disappointment, shame, anxiety and potentially the onset of Postpartum Mood and Anxiety Disorders (PMADs).
 Let’s examine some common expectations in the postpartum period versus the reality-based perspectives.

 Read More